bediger4000/lru-cache/README.md

 from the doubly-linked list, and delete it from the hash table.
-Reset key and hash value and data, put on the head of the doubly-linked list, and re-insert into the hashtable under the new key.
+Reset key and hash value and data, put on the head of the doubly-linked list, and re-insert into the hash table under the new key.
 I did not do this optimization.

 #### get(key)

 1. Get hash from `key.Hash()`
-2. Find a container matching the hash in hashtable.
+2. Find a container matching the hash in hash table.
    * If it exists, move the container to the head of the doubly-linked list.
    * If it exists, return the `CacheItem.data`